- Pastry for single-crust pie (9 inches)

 - 1/2 teaspoon ground nutmeg

-- Bake at 400° for 10 minutes.
-Reduce heat to 375°; bake for 40-45 minutes or until the topping is browned and apples are tender.
-Cover crust edges with foil during the last 15 minutes if needed.
-Cool completely before cutting.
-Yield: 6-8 servings.
+- Bake 10 minutes.
+Reduce oven setting to 375°.
+Bake 40-45 minutes or until topping is browned and apples are tender.
+Cover edge loosely with foil during the last 15 minutes if needed to prevent overbrowning.
+Cool on a wire rack.
+Yield: 10 servings.